jonxu101/Hacklytics2024/README.md

 ---

 ## Portfolio Optimization
 With our predicted success rate and returns, we now apply Markowitz Mean-Variance Optimization to solve for optimal weightings of each clinical trial.
-For a given risk tolerance, we may solve the following system:
+For a given risk tolerance $\sigma$, we may solve the following system:
 $$\underset{w}{\max} w^T\hat{\mu}$$
 $$\text{s.t.}$$
 $$\sum w_i = 1$$
-$$w^T\hat{\Sigma}w \le sigma$$
+$$w^T\hat{\Sigma}w \le \sigma$$
+This a linear programming problem, and we utilize scipy and pypfopt to optimize these constraints.
+By generating the maximal expected return over a series of risk tolerances, we are able to produce the Efficient Frontier,

+---

+## Interactive Dashboard
+Our interactive dashboard found [here](https://ctbs-dash-630c26238800.herokuapp.com/) displays the recommended porfolio distribution given 1000 clinical trials as a test set.
+The interactive slider allows the user to specify a risk tolerance.
+After specifying a risk tolerance, the website automatically updates the elements to reflect the optimal portfolio construction.

+The data table and pie chart illustrate the distribution that maximizes returns for the given risk tolerance.
+The data table features basic information about the relevant clinical trial, with a clickable hotlink to the full information found on clinicaltrials.gov.

+At the bottom of the page is a graph that illustrates the Efficient Frontier.
+The EFficient Frontier is plotted as an orange line, along with the expected returns of randomly generated suboptimal weightings.
+The red point represents the user selected risk tolerance, which updates accordingly on the graph everytime the user changes the risk tolerance.